blog | 31.03.15

 How do we decide what to do?
 Well we need to be clear on the biblical principles at stake here.

 1. A key consideration is to remember what church is for.
-Church is for building up the body of Christ to attain maturity (Eph 4:12-13), but this maturity must be demonstrated publicly so that the church is ‘the light of the world’ shining its light before others to lead to glory to God (Mt 5:14-16).
+Church is for building up the body of Christ to attain maturity (Ephesians 4:12-13), but this maturity must be demonstrated publicly so that the church is ‘the light of the world’ shining its light before others to lead to glory to God (Matthew 5:14-16).
 Straight away there is a tension here then.
 On one hand of course church will involve some time away from the ‘front-line’, where there is teaching and equipping, but it is always done so that God’s people can get back on the front-line - in their sport, job, among their friends etc. to witness about Christ.
 The church must see the importance of equipping its people to live in the world and therefore sending them into the world of sport to live for Christ.

-2. A second consideration is that whilst sport is a vital part of God’s good creation, we do need to recognise that the bible is clear that ‘physical training is of some value but godliness has value in every way, both for the present life and the life to come’ (1 Tim 4:8).
+2. A second consideration is that whilst sport is a vital part of God’s good creation, we do need to recognise that the bible is clear that ‘physical training is of some value but godliness has value in every way, both for the present life and the life to come’ (1 Timothy 4:8).
 Please hear me as a passionate sports player, this is not undermining the importance of sport, but it is elevating the importance of spiritual growth.
 It is therefore worth asking whether as players ‘devoted’ to our sport, or parents devoted to our child’s sport, we show as much commitment to godliness?
 The stark reality is that long after my sporting ability has faded my character will endure.
 I sense this is almost a bigger problem for parents who with admirable commitment pour hours into their children’s sport, but as one youth worker put it to me recently “if only I saw as much passion for their children’s spiritual growth!”

 A solution then will require balance and appropriate involvement from all sides - pastors, parents, youth workers and the young people themselves.
 Certain pitfalls will need to be avoided: